AlexeyBarsuk/torgate/Readme.md

 # TORGATE
-The utility to creates a set of tor proxy servers.
+The utility to create a set of tor proxy servers.

 ## Requirements
 1. Linux, MacOS, not tested with Windows but possibly can work